ToolActToolAct

 FAQ

-Is DES still secure?
+Is DES still safe to use?